-Graphic shapes with a variety of sizes and bearings, decorative onions enlighten flower beds with their colored heads.
+Graphic pom pom shapes with a variety of sizes and bearings, ornamental onion enlightens flower beds with their colored heads.

 They’re not the first plants we usually think of when filling in a flower bed, pot arrangement or garden box, but decorative onion is as appealing as it is easy!

 - Read also: how to grow allium, the ornamental onion

 Ornamental onion, pom-poms and colors

 Depending on the variety, they uphold star-studded sphere-shaped umbels or flat-shaped ones, and come in any of the following tints: mauve, blue, violet, purple, pink, white or yellow (moly allium).

 Their tall stem gives them an unusual graphical bearing that is perfectly suited to the most modern designer compositions, for instance in gravel gardens.